open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

    "Neuropixels 2.0 Four Shank", "384 wideband", "≥0.2.x", "`BS137, BSC176`_"
    "Neuropixels Opto", "384 AP, 384 LFP", "≥0.4.x", "Special basestation required"

-.. important:: Regardless of which probe type you're using, we recommend updating to the latest basestation firmware (`BS169, BSC176`_).
-This firmware is required for Neuropixels PXI plugin version **0.5.x** and higher, as well as the latest version of SpikeGLX.
-See :ref:`Updating basestation firmware` section for information on how to update your firmware.
+.. important:: Regardless of which probe type you're using, we recommend updating to the latest Neuropixels PXI plugin and basestation firmware (`BS169, BSC176`_).
+This firmware is required for plugin version **0.5.x** and higher, as well as the latest version of SpikeGLX.
+See :ref:`Updating basestation firmware` section for information on how to modify your firmware.

 .. _BS137, BSC176: https://github.com/open-ephys-plugins/neuropixels-pxi/blob/add-geometries/Resources/imec-firmware-for-plugin-0.4.x.zip
 .. _BS169, BSC176: https://github.com/open-ephys-plugins/neuropixels-pxi/blob/add-geometries/Resources/imec-firmware-for-plugin-0.5.x.zip